jakejgordon/Universal-Analytics-For-DotNet/README.md

 	"10");
 ```

-To create an event with a `userId`:
+To create an event with a `UserId`:

 ```c#
 // Create a user id from a string